cleder/awesome-python-testing/README.md

 - [HttpRunner](https://github.com/httprunner/httprunner) - is a simple & elegant, yet powerful HTTP(S) testing framework.
 - [hypothesis-graphql](https://github.com/Stranger6667/hypothesis-graphql) - Hypothesis strategies for GraphQL schemas, queries and data.
 - [Schemathesis](https://github.com/kiwicom/schemathesis) - A tool for automatic property-based testing of web applications built with Open API / Swagger specifications.
-- [SnapshotTest](https://github.com/syrusakbary/snapshottest) - is a way to test your APIs without writing actual test cases.
 - [playback](https://github.com/Optibus/playback) - A Python decorator-based framework that lets you "record" and "replay" operations (e.g. API requests, workers consuming jobs from queues).
 - [RESTler](https://github.com/microsoft/restler-fuzzer) - is the first stateful REST API fuzzing tool for automatically testing cloud services through their REST APIs and finding security and reliability bugs in these services.
 - [Tavern](https://github.com/taverntesting/tavern) - is a pytest plugin, command-line tool and Python library for automated testing of APIs, with a simple, concise and flexible YAML-based syntax.

+## Snapshot Tests

+- [ApprovalTests](https://github.com/approvals/ApprovalTests.Python) - work by comparing the test results to a golden master.
+- [SnapshotTest](https://github.com/syrusakbary/snapshottest) - is a way to test your APIs without writing actual test cases.
+- [syrupy](https://github.com/tophat/syrupy) - is a zero-dependency pytest snapshot plugin.
+It enables developers to write tests which assert immutability of computed results.
+- [VCR.py](https://github.com/kevin1024/vcrpy) - Record and replay HTTP interactions on your tests.

 ## Speed